• Skip to primary navigation

 • Can I substitute another type of flour for the bread flour our whole wheat pastry flour?
 Yup!
 Just about any variety of wheat flour will work.
 I've provided some details on what kind of results you can expect in the post above.

 • Need some vegan pizza recipes to make with your new dough?
-Try my Greek Pizza, Mexican Pizza or Barbecue Cauliflower & Chickpea Pizza.
+Try my Greek Pizza, Caramelized Onion Pizza or Barbecue Cauliflower & Chickpea Pizza.

 • Can this dough be made using a stand mixer?
 Absolutely!
 Just use the dough hook attachment.